-Since time immemorial, people have been searching for ways to minimize the deterioration of bodily functions as they age.
-A new study from the University of Leeds offers a bizarre new way — tickling ears.
-Is this one of the anti-aging secrets?
+Since time immemorial, people have been searching for ways to minimize the deterioration of their bodily functions to decrease their aging.
+A new study from the University of Leeds offers a bizarre new way — tickling the ears.
+Is this truly one of the anti-aging secrets?

 The human body has an autonomous nervous system to control functions of the body that do not require any conscious thought — like digestion, heart rate, breathing, and so on.
-This system is divided into two groups – sympathetic and parasympathetic.
+This system of nerves is divided into two groups — the sympathetic nervous system and the parasympathetic nervous system.
 While the sympathetic branch prepares the body for fight or flight responses, the parasympathetic branch readies it for rest and digest responses.
 As a person gets older, the sympathetic branch starts to dominate, creating an imbalance in the autonomic nervous system and causing a breakdown in healthy bodily functions.

-Tickle therapy is not the only weird “anti-aging” solution that has been popular with people.
+Tickle therapy is only one of the weird anti-aging secrets that has been popular with people.
 A few years ago, a technique widely known as the “Vampire Facial” was popular.
 The procedure involves stabbing a person’s face with several acupuncture needles containing their own blood.
 It apparently stimulates elastin and collagen in the face, making the skin clearer and smoother.
 The treatment was popularized by Kim Kardashian.

-A completely unexpected substance used to smooth out wrinkles is bee venom.
+One of the completely unexpected anti-aging secrets used to smooth out wrinkles is bee venom.
 Some say that the venom has anaphylactic and anti-inflammatory properties that can relax facial lines created by clenched muscles.
 A few face mask products available in the market already contain bee venom.
 However, some of them may carry a higher dose that can end up causing strong skin reactions, especially in people who don’t have smooth skin.